ryanherbison/Tezos-BruteForce-Tester/README.md

 # Tezos-BruteForce-Tester
-Selenium Python Script to Bruteforce - Validate Passwords Email Keys with Tezos Websites Tools
+Selenium Python Script to Automate/Bruteforce - Test and Validate Potential Passwords/Emails to assist in finding a valid TZ1 address.

 Requirements
 Selenium Webdriver
 Firefox
 Python3
 I used archlinux so can't help with windows users.

+No Rights Reserved.

 Purpose: I built these tools to brute force a wallet.
 We were unsure of both the password and the email.
 So we had to try create a list of possible passwords and email combinations and then test several hundred.
 This is an arduous process without a script.